5 min read

 At first, it was all drag-and-drop blocks.

-It wasn't until a little later when I discovered all of these blocks had one line of code you could type into this special block called a "Code Block".
+It wasn't until a little later when I discovered all of these blocks mapped to one line of code you could just type into this special block called a "Code Block".

 I made a bunch of small websites for random people.